 - Include Sourcegraph version number.

-- Include name of the extension along with the extension version number when filing issues with the integrations team.
+- Include name of the extension along with the extension version number when filing issues with extensions for the Code Exploration team.

 - Include customer quotes in markdown using a quote block.
 For example,